Orville Jenkins Articles Menu

 Language Diversity

-T here are about 1900 languages, and several thousand dialects of them, in Africa south of the Sahara.
+In Africa south of the Sahara, there are about 1900 languages, and several thousand dialects of them.
 My extensive research in 1997 indicated that Kenya had 125 ethnolinguistic groups, speaking 85 distinct languages, comprising over 100 dialects.
 Nigeria has about 450 distinct languages, Sudan about 250.
-Language diversity is, in fact, the norm for most of the world.

-Nation-states do not normally represent any coherent ethnolinguistic groupings, and virtually every border in the world cuts through one or more ethnolinguistic groups, leaving a section of a discrete people group in two or more countries.
+The contemporary political authorities, commmonly referred to as Nation-states, do not normally represent any coherent ethnolinguistic groupings, and virtually every border in the world cuts through one or more ethnolinguistic groups, leaving a section of a discrete people group in two or more countries.

 Multi-Lingual Nations